p0pr0ck5/lua-resty-waf/README.md

 ##Performance

 FreeWAF was designed with efficiency and scalability in mind.
 It leverages Nginx's asynchronous processing model and an efficient design to process each transaction as quickly as possible.
 Early testing has show that deployments implementing all provided rulesets, which are designed to mimic the logic behind the ModSecurity CRS, process transactions in roughly 300-500 microseconds per request; this equals the performance advertised by [Cloudflare's WAF](https://www.cloudflare.com/waf).
-Tests were run on a reasonable hardware stack (E3-1230 CPU, 32 GB RAM, 2 x 840 EVO ), maxing at roughly 15,000 requests per second.
+Tests were run on a reasonable hardware stack (E3-1230 CPU, 32 GB RAM, 2 x 840 EVO in RAID 0), maxing at roughly 15,000 requests per second.
 See [this blog post](http://www.cryptobells.com/freewaf-a-high-performance-scalable-open-web-firewall) for more information.

 ##Installation